MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Updatable_Help.md

 If you are not a member of the Administrators group, you cannot update help for these modules; but if you have internet access, you can view help online.

-Updating help for modules in the directory `$home/Documents/PowerShell/Modules` or modules in other subdirectories of the `$home` directory does not require special permissions.
+Updating help for modules in the directory `$HOME/Documents/PowerShell/Modules` or modules in other subdirectories of the `$HOME` directory does not require special permissions.

 The `Update-Help` and `Save-Help` cmdlets have a **UseDefaultCredentials**